CenterForSpatialResearch/MappingForTheUrbanHumanities/Resources/ReadingList.md

 Harley, J.B.
 “Maps, Knowledge, and Power.”
 In The Iconography of Landscape.
 Eds.
 Dennis Cosgrove, Stephen Daniels.
 Cambridge: Cambridge University Press, 1988, pp. 277-312.

+Kurgan, Laura.
+Close Up at a Distance: Mapping, Technology, and Politics.
+New York: Zone Books, 2013.

 Lefebvre, Henri.
 The Production of Space.
 London: Wiley, 1992.

 Miller, Harvey J. “Tobler’s First Law and Spatial Analysis.”
 Annals of the Association of American Geographers.
 2004, 94(2): 284-289.